kubernetes-csi/docs/book/src/raw-block.md

 ## Kubernetes Cluster Setup

-The `BlockVolume` and `CSIBlockVolume` feature gates need to be enabled on all Kubernetes masters and nodes.
+The `BlockVolume` and `CSIBlockVolume` feature gates need to be enabled on the Kubernetes control plane and all nodes.

 ```
 --feature-gates=BlockVolume=true,CSIBlockVolume=true...